• Facebook

 In the film’s crucial scene, Gambini calls Vito to the stand, where it becomes quickly apparent that it is she who is the expert witness and not the FBI analyst who has only worked in a lab.
 Vito’s testimony proves that the defendants were not involved in any way in the crime, which Wilbur himself has to admit.

-Movie Poster of
+Movie Poster of "My Cousin Vinny"

 After reading our list of the 5 Worst Movie Examples of Expert Witnesses, what other movies show expert witness opinion in a negative light?
 Let us know what you think by leaving a comment!